 I’ve heard horror stories of friends who like their wedding pictures, but looking at them always reminds them of how rude, or short-tempered, or impatient their photographer was throughout the entire day.

 The way I see it, I don’t just want to be your photographer.
 I want to be your friend who happens to be shooting your wedding day for you.
 A friend will always look out for you, make sure to capture your best side, calm your nerves when your emotions run high, and make sure you are their number one priority throughout the day.
 Be honest with yourself.
 Would you really want to take advice from someone you don’t get along with?
 No, I don’t think so.
 The advice of a friend is always welcomed!

 For that reason, I like to spend as much time as possible getting to know my clients before their big day.
 If I feel that we aren’t “clicking”, I prefer to recommend one of my colleagues who I know would do a better job of capturing your magical day.
 (As long as you can find a way to connect, of course.)

 Keep in mind: I can always book another wedding on your day, but you only have one chance to get the photographer right.

 Last but not least, of course, you will have to go look at that price list eventually.
 Once you’ve found an experienced photographer whose work you love and whom you get along with great, that’s when you think about the money part.
 In my opinion, the first two points have zero wiggle room.
 You really should not compromise on either of them.
 When it comes to money, I believe that you have to be a bit flexible.

 I think I have done a good job at putting together some collections for almost every budget situation.
 Besides that, I can promise that I will help you get the most “bang for your buck”!
-It is in my interest to put together a collection that is personalized to you, and which is the most valuable yet, still fits into your budget.
+It is in my interest to put together a collection that is personalized to you, and which is the most valuable yet, that still fits into your budget.